Infobright: Infobright Enterprise Edition (IEE)

-Knowledge Grid
+Temporal Data Grid

-A metadata layer (called the Database Knowledge Grid) stores compact information about the contents and relationships between the data packs, replacing the concept of a traditional database index.
+A metadata layer (called the Temporal Data Grid) stores compact information about the contents and relationships between the data packs, replacing the concept of a traditional database index.

 Query execution

 The optimizer uses theories of rough sets and Granular Computing by categorizing which data packs need to be decompressed and by refining such categorization using partial results obtained from the Knowledge Grid and already decompressed data packs.